 What to Expect in a First Session

-If you already feel ready to dive into client work together, we can begin exploring your current caseload.
+If you already feel ready to dive into client work together, we can begin exploring your current caseload or themes within your process or work that you want to address.
 Alternatively, we can spend more time getting to know each other and seeing how my style and specialisms align with your way of working.

 There’s no pressure to commit immediately.
 My aim is for you to leave the session with a clear sense of whether this is the right fit.
 If it isn’t, that’s absolutely okay—finding the right supervisor is essential, and I fully support you in making that choice freely.